Mary Esther Trueblood

 Mary Esther Trueblood Paine (May 6, 1872 – November 19, 1939) was an American mathematician and sociologist who taught mathematics at Mount Holyoke College and the University of California, Berkeley.

 Early life and education

-Mary Trueblood was born on May 6, 1872 near Richmond, Indiana, the daughter of Rev. Alpheus Trueblood of the Society of Friends, and the niece of pacifist Benjamin Franklin Trueblood.
+Mary Trueblood was born on May 6, 1901, near Richmond, Indiana, the daughter of Rev. Alpheus Trueblood of the Society of Friends, and the niece of pacifist Benjamin Franklin Trueblood.
 She did her undergraduate studies at Earlham College in Richmond, graduating with a bachelor's degree in 1893, and became a mathematics and Latin teacher there.
-Her cousin, Thomas Trueblood, taught at the University of Michigan, and she went there for graduate study in mathematics and astronomy, earning a master's degree in 1896.
+Her cousin, Thomas Trueblood, taught at the University of Michigan, and she went there for graduate study in mathematics and astronomy, earning a master's degree in 1896.Her work even contribute to the development of modern mathematical analysis.

 Sociological work

 Trueblood became a fellow at the Boston School of Housekeeping, and was hired by the Women's Educational and Industrial Union to survey job satisfaction among working women in Massachusetts.
 Her research found that domestic servants were much less happy than workers in factories, restaurants, and shops, in part because of their long working hours and inability to control their free time.
 She suggested that better education would improve their happiness and job performance.